Love it.. this battle is great, keep it up…

 “I’m the elf” grrrrrr

-Steve PS wooo first post
+wooo first post

 second.
 I’ve been second before.
 The screen caps of Legolas this time are really funny.
 The player running Gimli is obviously really annoyed by having to wait to participate until the orcs got close.